ssetta/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Sam Setta is a postdoctoral research in the Ocean and Molecular Ecology Lab at NOAA PMEL and CICOES UW.
+She's interested in understanding how changing oceans impact phytoplankton, microscopic photosynthesizers at the base of the food web.
+She uses molecular techniques (DNA) to identify the presence of species across ocean environments.
 {style="text-align: justify;"}